-Without qualifying my opinion on the financial statements, I draw attention to Note 28 Retirement Benefits, and to the recognition as at 30 September 2019 of an asset of €853 million in respect of deferred pension funding for retirement benefits accrued by current and former staff.
+Without qualifying my opinion on the financial statements, I draw attention to note 27 which relates to retirement benefits accrued by current and former staff up to 30 September 2020.

-The recognition of a deferred pension funding asset in respect of the Single Public Service Pension Scheme (€37 million) reflects statutory provisions relating to the funding of that scheme.
+The recognition of a deferred pension funding asset in respect of the Single Public Service Pension Scheme (€46 million) reflects statutory provisions relating to the funding of that scheme.

-The recognition of a deferred pension funding asset in respect of the University's other pension schemes (€816 million) anticipates that funding will be provided by the State to meet pension liabilities as they fall due.
+The recognition of a deferred pension funding asset in respect of the University's other pension schemes (€792 million) anticipates that funding will be provided by the State to meet pension liabilities as they fall due.
 Inherent in this accounting treatment is an assumption that any income generated by the University will in the first instance be applied towards current expenses and that State funding will meet any shortfall in resources required to meet future pension liabilities.